archis99/Node-Weather-App/README.md

 Then run the project with command `npm start`.

-To see api response, in browser hit the link `http://localhost:port/?address="some address"`
+To see api response, in browser hit the link `http://localhost:port/fetchWeatherDetails?address="some address"`

+##Heroku

+Currently this service is deployed in Heroku.
+Visit the link `https://node-weather-appv1.herokuapp.com/fetchWeatherDetails?address=`

 Enjoy.